chavo1/blue-green-nginx/README.md

 ## How it works

-- The repo contain two modules "blue" and "green" only one of these modules will have a non-zero count.
-When you deploy both set to non-zero count both will be available on the output IPs but only one will be accessible trough the Load Balancer.
+- The repo contains two modules "blue" and "green" only one of these modules will have a non-zero count and will be available on the LoadBalancer's address.
+- When you deploy set both modules to non-zero count and both will be available on their public IPs.
+But only one will be accessible through the Load Balancer.
 When you change the count to zero and apply changes the particular module will become non-active and the other will be available on the "load_balancer_dns" address.

 <img src="screenshot/example.png" width="646" height="429" />